 Randomised control trials

-The first of the randomized control trails was by Blonk and colleagues, conducted in 2006.
+The first randomised control trial was by Blonk and colleagues, conducted in 2006.
 In the study, 122 self-employed people on sick leave were allocated to one of three groups to receive 11 two-weekly sessions of CBT, a combined intervention of CBT and stress management advice by a labour expert, or two GP checks as part of the control group.
 While all three groups reported a decrease in depression and anxiety, the participants in the combined intervention group returned to work on average 80 days earlier than those in the other two groups.

 A similar approach was taken in an Australian study by Martin and colleagues (2020), involving a sample group of 297 small to medium enterprise owners.
 Participants were allocated to receive a DVD resource and kit on CBT and stress management, the resources plus telephone support, or the active control group who received psychoeducational material only.
 A significant decrease in psychological distress was noted amongst the groups to review the kit and telephone support, and the active control group.
 Meanwhile, Saraf et al., (2019) also found that a group of participants receiving five CBT sessions had reduced levels of anxiety when compared to a control group, but not at a level that could be considered significant.